Roy-lab/scMTNI/Scripts/genPriorNetwork/readme.md

 ## Step 3: Map peaks to genes

 #### See promoterfile example: ExampleData/motifs/Homo_sapiens.GRCh37.74.TSS.5000.bed
 #### See example motifs file: ExampleData/motifs/all_motifs_sorted_clean.txt (This file is a subsample of the full file, as a demo for the file format.
 The raw motif file for mouse or human is too large to upload.
-The raw motif files are available to download at Zenodo.
+The original motif files are available to download at Zenodo https://zenodo.org/record/8323399#.ZPlrKuzMLOE.
 #### To generate the motif files, we obtained sequence-specific motifs from the Cis-BP database (http://cisbp.ccbr.utoronto.ca/) and used the script pwmmatch.exact.r available from the PIQ toolkit to identify significant motif instances genome-wide using the human genome assembly hg19 and mouse genome assembly mm10 respectively.